Ear pain, ear fullness, sound sensitivity, Tinnitus, Meniere’s Disease and hearing problems caused by neck instability

 The ear problems described in the above video can be caused by many physical challenges.
 We will not suggest that every incidence of hearing problems or ear pain can be treated by addressing chronic neck pain and chronic spine instability.

-- Patient first noticed hearing problems 5 years prior.
-The patients is a school teacher and could no longer hear her students properly.
+- The patient first noticed hearing problems 5 years prior.
+The patient is a school teacher and could no longer hear her students properly.

 - The patient made an appointment with an audiologist and had her hearing testing.
-Her hearing tested poorly and she was given hearing aides.
-This was in 2014
+Her hearing tested poorly and she was given hearing aids.
+This was in 2014.

 Research on cervical instability and Prolotherapy